 A risk management method needs to be developed to fit the context of the user.
 Investors use it for financial portfolios while traders use it for active trades and positions.

 One of the main strategies to manage for risk and the uncertainties of negative outcomes is to avoid any unnecessary risk exposure or limit the loss or probability of the risk that is necessary by limiting the size of the exposure to any one risk.
-Also transferring risk or some of it to someone else by buying a hedge or insurance is one of the most basic elements of risk management.
-The opposite of risk management is full exposure to an opportunity with no limit to the potential size of a loss if it doesn’t play out the way that it is expected.
+Also transferring risk or some of it to someone else by buying a hedge or insurance is one of the most basic elements of risk reduction.
+The opposite of risk-management is full exposure to an opportunity with no limit to the potential size of a loss if it doesn’t play out the way that it is expected.

-The most difficult part of risk management is to not be caught with too much exposure to loss in a rare Black Swan event but also manage profits in normal White Swan functioning markets from day to day.
+The most difficult part of risk reduction is to not be caught with too much exposure to loss in a rare Black Swan event but also manage profits in normal White Swan functioning markets from day to day.

-A risk management method uses the following processes in this order, most the time:
+A risk-management method uses the following processes in this order, most the time:

 - Identify the risks that can cause losses.